Roxerg/edjo-project/README.md

 # Pinterest Color API

-a RESTful API for finding Pinterest images based on hex color codes that goes fast.
+a RESTful API for finding Pinterest images based on hex color codes that GOES FAST.

 ---